 If you’re up for a good day hike, or a very leisurely two-day backpacking adventure, Chapel Loop is an excellent way to see Pictured Rocks from above.
 I especially recommend it if you don’t have the chance to see the rocks from the water.

-According to this book (Which we are working our way through, it’s been an excellent resource so far!), the hike is 9.7 miles.
-We hiked closer to 11 miles, because we wandered off a few times, which happens with my camera and I. Also, Matt stopped periodically to do some fishing.
+According to this book the hike is 9.7 miles.
+We hike closer to 11 miles, because we wander off a few times, which happens with my camera and I. Also, Matt stops periodically to do some fishing.

-Anyway, we park at the Chapel trailhead, apply massive amounts of bug spray and sunscreen (gross, but it works), and take the trail towards Chapel Falls.
+We park at the Chapel trailhead, apply massive amounts of bug spray and sunscreen (gross, but it works), and take the trail towards Chapel Falls.
 It can be a bit busy around the trailhead because there are short and easy hikes to waterfalls in both directions.
-We hike fast through the first mile and a half to kind of speed right by Chapel Falls (that is, get past all the people).
+We hike fast through the first mile and a half to speed right by Chapel Falls (that is, get past all the people).

 About three miles into the hike, we hit the shoreline of Lake Superior, and turn left at the Lakeshore Trail and Chapel Rock.
 We cross the bridge over the stream that drains into Lake Superior.
 Matt takes off to fish, so I go to the beach to take pictures.

 This is what Chapel Rock looks like from the beach.
 Chapel Beach would be a good spot to break for a swim or for lunch, but it’s pretty busy, and we didn’t bring lunch, so Matt and I continue walking along the beach (and skip a few rocks).

 Then we head back up the steps to the trail.